Acme United (NYSE:ACU) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note issued to investors on Tuesday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com initiated coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research report sent to investors on Thursday morning.
+The firm issued a hold rating on the stock.

 About Acme United (Get Rating)